Slow Cooker Pork Carnitas are slow-cooked for hours with a blend of Mexican inspired spices and citrus juice to become tender and full of flavor!

 Using a pork roast is what makes this meat so tender.
 It’s easy to cook, holds flavor extremely well, and shreds up quite nicely once slow cooked in the crockpot.
 I use a pork shoulder for this recipe.
 Just like Slow Cooker Pulled Pork, this slow cooker recipe uses a fattier cut of meat to become tender and full of flavor after it’s cooked.

-The blend of spices are perfect for taking this roast recipe from blah to AMAZING!
+The blend of spices is perfect for taking this roast recipe from blah to AMAZING!
+You can always add in some extra black pepper or even more than what the recipe calls for.

 For an added kick!